jromang/picochess/docs/usage.rst

 * **F6** - 30 seconds per move
 * **G6** - 60 seconds per move
 * **H6** - 120 seconds per move

-Another way to choose the time control is by entering the "Time" menu with the clock buttons.
-Detailed explanation is below.

 Blitz Levels
 ------------